benthillerkus/clear_all/README.md

   3. Click *Install Add-on*
   4. Make sure you have the box next to *Object: Clear All Transforms* clicked.

 Feel free to delete the script now.
-Blender already copied it into it's add-ons folder.
+Blender already copied it into its add-ons folder.

 ## Usage
 ![The user selects all items and then uses the menu entry under Object > Clear > Transforms to reset all of the transforms.](usage.gif)<br>